 During eating periods, there are no restrictions on what to eat, just advice to be mindful about food choices.
 In studies, intermittent fasting was about as effective as other calorie-restricting diets.
 Frequent snackers tend to find it more challenging than people who stick to eating at meal times.

 Mindful Eating Diet

 Mindful eating is the intentional practice of listening to internal cues about hunger, fullness, and what the body needs.
 Our eating cues are typically external (the clock, a routine, food still on the plate, our dining companion).
-Mindful eating followers pay attention to their food, and notice colors, smells, flavors and textures.
-The only restriction on this diet is distracted eating.
+Mindful eating followers pay attention to their food.
+They are careful about their consumption habits.
+For instance, those who follow this diet are often aware of what they are eating and how much.
+They do that even for their supplements.
+If they are consuming something like Biotox Gold (more about it can be learnt at Sentrian), then they keep an eye on the amount and the time when they are consuming eat every day.
+Moreover, such people notice colors, smells, flavors and textures of food items.
+That said, the only restriction on this diet is distracted eating.
 That means no eating while watching television, working, or driving.

 Dietary Approaches to Stop Hypertension (DASH) was designed to limit salt, which in turn lowers blood pressure and the risk of heart disease.
 The diet can be difficult to follow in the American food culture.
 It says to limit red meat, sweets, processed foods, and sugar-sweetened beverages.
 Followers should eat plenty of fruits, vegetables, low-fat dairy, whole grains, poultry, fish and nuts.